“To celebrate the people, the products, and the hobby of high-end audio with humor, insight, and occasional humility.”

 Yes, we know that this makes us very different from many of our competitors.
 All we can offer the reader is this: morality and talent are not necessarily tied together.
 Caveat Emptor.

 With that said, all anyone can do is try to do it right.
 At PTA, we hope that we get it right more often than not, but when we do get it wrong, we commit to trying to make it right.

 This site is lucky enough to be endorsed by some very interesting companies in audio’s high-end, and for that support, we are grateful.
 This support enables us to find and share exciting new products and relate the adventures we are having in this odd little corner of the luxury market.
 However, while we are entirely supported by the industry and their ads, there is a wall between advertisement and editorial.
 At PTA, our Publisher does the advertising.
 The Team does everything else.

 How we got here

 The short answer is, “it depends”.
-Generally speaking, I like to think that there can be lines drawn that will preclude some of the most egregious nonsense.
-That’s all part of the job.
+Generally speaking, we like to think that there can be lines drawn that will preclude some of the most egregious nonsense.
+That’s all part of what “The Editor-in-Chief” does.